cognesence/matcher/README.md

 ```

 While these serve to illustrate their discussion of rule-based inference, rules
-like this are of limited use because they are specific to object names ("fido"
+like this are of limited use because they are specific to object names (`fido`
 in this case) and take only a single antecedent and consequent.
 For practical
 purposes rules need to be flexible about the length of their
 antecedents/consequents and allow both to include variables.
 For our work we